fjank/vulnerable-java-xml-1/README.md

 docker build --build-arg JAR_FILE=build/libs/\*.jar -t fjank/vuln-xml .
 docker run -p 8080:8080 fjank/vuln-xml .
 ```
-Open localhost:8080 in a browser.
+Open localhost:8080 in a browser, and explore the various vulnerable-by-default parsers.

+A link to the corresponding article for this repo will be added as soon as the article has been published.